 Conversational Interfaces, accessed through voice and message based interfaces are becoming part of daily life but 2017 will see some interesting developments and improvements as they become more refined and capable.

 Message Based Interfaces (MBIs) - Messaging platforms such as WhatsApp, Facebook Messenger and SnapChat have experienced huge growth, particularly during 2016.
-In June we covered the role of chatbots and their integration into Facebook Messenger with some examples of travel brands which are already experiencing the benefits.
+Last July we covered the role of chatbots and their integration into Facebook Messenger with some examples of travel brands which are already experiencing the benefits.
 Brands can improve interaction, build relationships with consumers and improve customer service levels by creating chatbots to engage in conversation with humans.
 Over the last six months we've seen more examples of Facebook Messenger and web and app-based chatbots in travel.
 However, it is envisaged that chatbots will increasingly be used to handle the more repetitive questions and answers for now, allowing humans to focus on the more challenging, high value interactions.